 Dr Mugeni hosted the Library Open Day at Fairmile School, located within the informal settlement of Kangemi slums, Nairobi.
 The school provides special education for students with autism, cerebral palsy and other developmental disabilities.

 Over 100 participants took part, including students and staff from Fairmile School, Ms Rosalia Mweni Ndambuki, Deputy Director of Education, Nairobi City County and other local government representatives.
-The event was also attended by students, parents and staff from Kangemi Special School, alongside library and information experts from Slida enterprises.
+The event was also attended by students, parents and staff from Kangemi Special School, alongside library and information experts from Slida enterprises, and a representative from Strathmore University and African Advanced Level Telecommunications Institute (AFRALTI).

 The open day provided a platform to inform students, teachers and parents about the accessible library services and ICT interventions available and how to use them.
 Guest speakers shared practical guidance and information on the facilities available and how to use the library.
 Presentations were followed by lively Q&A discussion from participants.

-Following the opening keynote delivered by Ms Rosalia Mweni Ndambuki, Deputy Director of Education, Nairobi City County, fellow speakers stressed the important of libraries.
+Following the opening keynote delivered by Ms Rosalia Mweni Ndambuki, Deputy Director of Education, on behalf of the Director of Education, Nairobi City County, fellow speakers stressed the importance of libraries.
 As essential tools for learning, communication, and personal development, speakers encouraged students to use the library to support their personal development and education and called on parents and teachers support them in visiting the library.

 Accessible platforms and resources